 To her satisfaction Mrs. Brown recoils, but she doesn’t answer.
 Shasta glares at the old housekeeper before stalking out of her bedroom, not bothering with closing the door.

 Should I wake Taïga up before I leave?… I can’t take her with me, that’s for sure.
-I don’t even know if Reinhold is still available, but showing up on his threashhold with another man’s child is not a good move… She’ll be crying, of course… And after all, no. Definitely not… This is my chance of a bright future, I must leave before someone stops me!
+I don’t even know if Reinhold is still available, but showing up on his threashhold with another man’s child is not a good move… She’ll be crying, of course.
+After all, no. Definitely not… Taïga will be better off here in the middle of nowhere, being canalized by Mother.
+This is my chance of a bright future, I must leave before someone stops me!

 With a last glance at her sleeping daughter, she tiptoes out of the room…